Alexei Nikolaevich, Tsarevich of Russia: Stavka

-Imprisonment of the Imperial family
+Imprisonment of the imperial family

 The imperial family was arrested following the February Revolution of 1917, which resulted in the abdication of Nicholas II.
 When he was in captivity at Tobolsk, Alexei complained in his diary that he was "bored" and begged God to have "mercy" on him.
 He was permitted to play occasionally with Kolya, the son of one of his doctors, and with a kitchen boy named Leonid Sednev.

-As he became older, Alexei seemed to tempt fate and injure himself on purpose.
+As he aged, Alexei seemed to tempt fate and injure himself on purpose.
 While in Siberia, he rode a sled down the stairs of the prison house and injured himself in the groin.
-The hemorrhage was very bad, and he was so ill that he could not be moved immediately when the Bolsheviks relocated his parents and older sister Maria to Yekaterinburg in April 1918.
-However, neither Nicholas II nor Empress Alexandra mentions anything about a sledding accident in their diaries, and in fact, primary resources such as letters of Empress Alexandra and the diaries of both Nicholas II and Alexandra state that the haemorrhage was caused by a coughing fit.
+The hemorrhage was very bad, and he was so ill that he could not be moved immediately when the Bolsheviks relocated his parents and sister Maria to Yekaterinburg in April 1918.
+However, neither Nicholas II nor Empress Alexandra mentions anything about a sledding accident in their diaries, and in fact, primary resources such as letters of Empress Alexandra and the diaries of both Nicholas II and Alexandra state that the hemorrhage was caused by a coughing fit.
 On 30 March (12 April) 1918, Empress Alexandra recorded in her diary: 'Baby stays in bed as fr[om] coughing so hard has a slight haemorrhage in the abdom[en].
 Every day from then onwards until her removal to Yekaterinburg, Alexandra recorded Alexei's condition in her diary.
 Alexei and his three remaining sisters joined the rest of the family weeks later.
 He was reliant on a wheelchair for the remaining weeks of his life.